 Red light kills a wide range of bacteria, among them the bacteria responsible for acne, Propionibacterium acnes.
 Beyond eradicating bacteria, red light quells inflammation by controlling cytokines.
 It also reduces scarring, promotes healing, decreases pore size, while minimizing the frequency and severity of acne flares.

 Red light therapy is becoming increasingly popular for a variety of skin conditions, and may even reverse sun damage.
 Excess sebum is a contributing component of acne.
-Red light is effective in its treatment due to its impact on sebum production.
+Red light is a viable treatment for acne due to its impact on sebum production.

 Red light therapy has virtually no side effects.
 It’s a natural therapy that is safe.
 NASA astronauts first discovered photobiomodulation as a method to grow plants in space and for wound healing.
 They are now using it in the field of oncology.
-Red light therapy is used for a variety of ailments, requiring no down time.
+Red light therapy is used for a variety of ailments and requires no down time.
 It’s non-invasive, painless and widely available.
-It is also FDA approved.
+It’s also FDA approved.

 How Many Treatments Will I Need?

 Results are cumulative with red light therapy.
-Three to four sessions weekly, for three months, is generally recommended to fuel cellular activity, and activate the regeneration of collage and elastin.
+Three to four sessions weekly, for three months, is generally recommended to fuel cellular activity, and activate the regeneration of collagen and elastin.
 Sessions can be reduced to once or twice weekly after that.
 Rather than paying someone else to apply treatments, I prefer using my own device daily for just a few minutes.
 It’s also more time-effective.

 Light therapy has been used for years to reduce arthritis and back pain, heal sport injuries, and prevent hair loss.
 Investing in a photobiomodulation device makes a lot of sense because of its multi-faceted benefits.
 Tap into the power of light to heal, restore, repair, and rejuvenate.